nuttyb-community/nuttyb/README.md

 Collective NuttyB is a mod for BAR Raptors and Scavengers on steroids!

+This is a monorepo that contains:
+- The source code for various tweaks for the NuttyB mod (`lua` directory).
+- The source code for Configurator web application.

 ## 📚 Documentation

 - **[Wiki](https://github.com/BAR-NuttyB-collective/NuttyB/wiki)** - Complete guides and documentation